rackerlabs/rs-heat-docs/cloud-backup.rst

 Option-1
 ~~~~~~~~

-If the tenant is a managed operations customer, and the server from
-where you want to create backup was created as part of a Heat stack,
+If the server from where you want to create backup was created as part of
-then pass '{build_config: backup_agentonly}' as metadata
+a Heat stack, then pass '{build_config: backup_agentonly}' as metadata
 to OS::Nova::Server or Rackspace::Cloud::WinServer.
 For example,

 .. code:: yaml